 The European Society for Vascular Surgery (ESVS) has released clinical practice guidelines on radiation safety, which the writing committee notes are the first guidelines on the topic to be published under the auspices of a vascular surgical society.
-The guidelines were published online ahead of print in the European Journal of Vascular and Endovascular Surgery (EJVES) and presented for the first time at this year’s ESVS Annual Meeting (ESVS 2022; 20–23 September, Rome, Italy).
+The guidelines were published online ahead of print in the European Journal of Vascular and Endovascular Surgery (EJVES) and presented for the first time at this year’s ESVS annual meeting (ESVS 2022; 20–23 September, Rome, Italy).

-Bijan Modarai (Guy’s and St Thomas’ NHS Foundation Trust and King’s College, London, UK) and Stéphan Haulon (Hôpital Marie Lannelongue, GHPSJ, Paris, France) co-chaired the guideline writing committee that included 13 members in total who, as well as vascular surgeons and interventional radiologists, included a radiation protection scientist and a medical physicist.
+Bijan Modarai (Guy’s and St Thomas’ NHS Foundation Trust and King’s College, London, UK) and Stéphan Haulon (Hôpital Marie Lannelongue, GHPSJ, Paris, France) co-chaired the guideline writing committee that included 13 members in total which, as well as vascular surgeons and interventional radiologists, included a radiation protection scientist and a medical physicist.

 In EJVES, the authors outline the aim of the guidelines as being “to inform the reader about radiation physics and radiation dosimetry, raising awareness of the risks of ionising radiation, and describing the methods available to protect against radiation exposure”.

 The need for guidelines on radiation safety has grown in line with the rise of endovascular procedures over the last two decades, Modarai, Haulon et al state in the introductory chapter.
 They note that the risks of radiation exposure, however, are “not universally recognised” due to a “poor understanding of key concepts and paucity of educational material directly relevant to vascular surgery”.

 The authors cover measuring radiation exposure and the associated risks of exposure, legislation regarding exposure limits for radiation-exposed workers, and radiation safety practices and protection equipment in the operating room, among other topics.